Jubril07/Jubril07/README.md

 Hi there 👋
-🔭 I’m currently working on hosting my first website
+🔭 I’m a frontend developer
 🌱 I’m looking to collaborate on any frontend web development project.
 - 📫 How to reach me:
     Facebook: Mubarak Jubril